alexmcross18/infrastructure-and-detection-as-code-CI-CD-pipeline/README.md

 ## GitHub Actions Workflows

 All three workflows are triggered manually via `workflow_dispatch` and accept a `client` input that maps to a GitHub Environment.
-Each environment holds its own secrets and variables (Azure credentials, resource group name, workspace name, etc.), which allows the same workflow to deploy to multiple tenants without code changes.
+Each environment holds its own secrets and variables (Azure credentials, resource group name, workspace name, etc.), which allows the same workflow to deploy to multiple tenants without code changes, perfect for a multi-client operation.

 ### `deploy-detections.yml` — Deploy Sentinel Analytics Rules

 Iterates over every `.json` file in the `/detections` folder and deploys each one as a Sentinel Scheduled Analytics Rule into the target workspace.

 **Steps:**
+1. Asks user to choose a client/environment
-1. Checks out the repository
+2. Checks out the repository
-2. Authenticates to Azure using a Service Principal stored in `AZURE_SP_CREDENTIALS`
+3. Authenticates to Azure using a Service Principal stored in `AZURE_SP_CREDENTIALS`
-3. Validates each ARM template against the target resource group (`az deployment group validate`)
+4. Validates each ARM template against the target resource group (`az deployment group validate`)
-4. Deploys each template using `az deployment group create`
+5. Deploys each template using `az deployment group create`

 The loop-based approach means new detections are automatically picked up without modifying the pipeline — drop a `.json` file in `/detections` and it deploys on the next run.